solowalker27/homebridge-benq-projector/README.md

 Homebridge plugin for BenQ projectors via serial RS232 as HomeKit TVs.
 Requires iOS >=12.2 and homebridge >=0.4.46.

 ## Description
 This plugin connects to a BenQ projector via serial RS232.
-Developed and tested using a Raspberry Pi and a USB to serial RS232 cable.
+Developed and tested using a Raspberry Pi and a USB to serial RS232 cable to connect to a BenQ W1070.
 Most of the serial code (`Transport.js`) sourced from [homebridge-epson-rs232](https://github.com/grover/homebridge-epson-projector-rs232). [homebridge-marantz-rs232](https://github.com/rooi/homebridge-marantz-rs232) was also referenced.

 ## Installation instructions